Madeleine Astor: Early life

-Madeleine Talmage Force was born on June 19, 1893, in Brooklyn, New York, the younger daughter of William Hurlbut Force (1852–1917) and the former Katherine Arvilla Talmage (1863–1930).
+Madeleine Talmage Force was born on June 19, 1893, in Brooklyn, New York, the younger daughter of William Hurlbut Force (1852–1917) and Katherine Arvilla Talmage (1863–1930).
 Madeleine's elder sister Katherine Emmons Force was a real estate businesswoman and socialite.
-Through her father, she had French ancestry and was a great-niece of builder Ephraim S. Force (1822 – March 12, 1914).
-Her mother had Dutch ancestry.
+Through their father, both sisters had French ancestry and were grand-nieces of builder Ephraim S. Force (1822 – March 12, 1914).
+Their mother had Dutch ancestry.

 William Force was a member of a well-established business family.
 He owned the successful shipping firm William H. Force and Co., and his father had been prosperous in the manufacturing industry.

 In 1889, Force married Katherine Talmage, the granddaughter of former Brooklyn mayor Thomas Talmage.
 The Forces were part of Brooklyn high society, while William Force was a member of numerous prestigious clubs in the city.
 He also owned an art collection.
 Like the Astor family, the Forces were members of the Episcopal Church.
 Madeleine's maternal grandfather was New York State Assemblyman Tunis V. P. Talmage and her great-grandfather, Thomas G. Talmage, was Mayor of Brooklyn.
-She is also distantly related to Col. Benjamin Tallmadge, who served directly under George Washington in the American War of Independence.
+She was also distantly related to Colonel Benjamin Tallmadge, who served under George Washington in the American Revolutionary War.

 Madeleine was educated at Miss Ely's School and then for four years at Miss Spence's School, on West 48th Street in Manhattan.
 According to one report, she was "counted an especially brilliant pupil" at this school.
 She and her sister were also taken abroad by their mother and toured Europe several times.
 When she was introduced to New York social life, she was immediately adopted by the Junior League, a clique of debutantes.
 She appeared in several New York society plays and attracted quite a following.
 She was known to be a very competent horsewoman and enjoyed yachting.
 One report said she was bright and good with drawing-room conversation.